 Place a focus on their mental health during SATs and give them time to relax

-That certainly doesn’t mean that you should ignore revision/work at home altogether, rather to not worry as much when dishing out iPad or TV time.
+That certainly doesn’t mean that you should ignore revision/work at home altogether, but rather not worry as much when dishing out iPad or TV time.

-Use free SATs papers to help them your child prepare for the SATs
+Use free SATs papers to help your child prepare for the SATs

-You can download tons of free SATs practice papers and other resources, that are designed by primary teaching experts, by registering for the Third Space Learning Maths Hub here.
+You can download tons of free SATs practice papers and other resources, that are designed by primary teaching experts, by registering for the Third Space Learning Maths Hub.